-- A. "Annual Budget" means a financial plan for the fiscal year which includes estimates of operating revenues and expenses, capital revenue and expenses, debt service, required reserves, undesignated cash balance, and the projected Fund Balance at the beginning and end of the fiscal year. - A. "Authority" means the Utah Transit Authority or UTA. - B. "Board of Trustees" or "Board" means the UTA Board of Trustees established in Utah's Public Transit District Act (17B-2a-801 et seq.) - C. "Budget Amendment" means an adjustment that increases the appropriation authority of the Annual Budget. - D. "Capital Budget" means the budget for capital projects including preservation of the system to keep it in a state of good repair, purchase of capital equipment (including vehicles), construction of new facilities, equipment, maintenance machinery, information technology, system expansion and improvement, and off-site improvements as approved in the Capital Plan required in Board Policy 2.1 Financial Management.
-The Capital Budget tracks discrete projects, Safety & Security, State of Good Repair (preservation of the transit infrastructure), expansion of and improvements to the system, and Information Technology. - E. "Capital Carryforward" means unexpended or encumbered capital funds that have been authorized by the Board of Trustees through a Technical Budget Adjustment to extend appropriation authority to the following fiscal year. - F. "Constituent Entity" means any county, city, or town that levies taxes for transit within the geographic boundaries of the Authority's transit district. - G. "Contingency" or "Unallocated Expense" means funds held in Operating or Capital Budgets that have not been allocated for a defined purpose or project, and that require a Technical Budget Adjustment to receive appropriation authority.
+- A. "Annual Budget" means a financial plan for the fiscal year which includes estimates of operating revenues and expenses, capital revenue and expenses, debt service, required reserves, undesignated cash balance, and the projected Fund Balance at the beginning and end of the fiscal year. - B. "Budget Amendment" means an adjustment that increases the appropriation authority of the Annual Budget. - C. "Budget Authority" means the authorization provided by the Board to expend funds allocated in an approved budget. - D. "Capital Budget" means the budget for capital projects including preservation of the system to keep it in a state of good repair, purchase of capital equipment (including vehicles), construction of new facilities, equipment, maintenance machinery, information technology, system expansion and improvement, and off-site improvements as approved in the Capital Plan required in Board Policy 2.1 Financial Management.
+The Capital Budget tracks discrete projects, safety and security, state of good repair (preservation of the transit infrastructure), expansion of and improvements to the system, and information technology. - E. "Capital Carryforward" means unexpended or encumbered capital funds that have been authorized by the Board of Trustees through a Technical Budget Adjustment to extend appropriation authority to the following fiscal year. - F. "Constituent Entity" means any county, city, or town that levies taxes for transit within the geographic boundaries of the Authority's transit district. - G. "Contingency" or "Unallocated Expense" means funds held in Operating or Capital Budgets that have not been allocated for a defined purpose or project, and that require a Technical Budget Adjustment to receive appropriation authority. - H. "Executive or Chief Office" means the Office of the Board of Trustees, the Office of the Executive Director, or any office of a Chief Officer who is a direct report to the Executive Director. - I. "Fiscal Year" means January 1 through December 31 of each calendar year, as defined in the Authority's Bylaws.

-- H. "Executive or Chief Office" means the Office of the Board of Trustees, the Office of the Executive Director, or any office of a Chief Officer who is a direct report to the Executive Director. - I. "Fiscal Year" means January 1 through December 31 of each calendar year, as defined in the Authority's Bylaws. - J. "Final Budget" means the Annual Budget approved by the Board of Trustees after completion of the public comment period and consultation by the Local Advisory Council. - K. "Fund Balance" means the definition given under generally accepted accounting principles as reflected in the Uniform Accounting Manual for Special Districts. - L. "Local Advisory Council" means the UTA Local Advisory Council established in Utah's Public Transit District Act (17B-2a-801 et seq.) - M. "Mode" means type of transit service including bus, light rail, commuter rail, paratransit, rideshare/vanpool, on-demand, or any future type of transit service that the Authority adopts. - N. "Operating Budget" means the budget that tracks operating expenses by Mode as well as direct operations support, general management and support, and administration.
-The budget also tracks operating expenses by Executive or Chief Office classification.
+- J. "Final Budget" means the Annual Budget approved by the Board of Trustees after completion of the public comment period and consultation by the Local Advisory Council. - K. "Fund Balance" means the definition given under generally accepted accounting principles as reflected in the Uniform Accounting Manual for Special Districts. - L. "Mode" means type of transit service including bus, light rail, commuter rail, paratransit, rideshare/vanpool, on-demand, or any future type of transit service that the Authority adopts. - M. "Operating Budget" means the budget that tracks operating expenses by Mode, direct operations support, general management and support, administration, and Executive or Chief Office classification.
 The Operating Budget should outline expenditures and revenue sources in support of current operations.
-The Operating Budget does not include debt service, capital, or reserve monies. - O. "Public Engagement Report" means a document comprising all public comments received during the public comment period for the Authority's annual budget. - P. "Technical Budget Adjustment" means the process of allocating contingency or unallocated expenses to an approved capital project or line item in the operating budget, or an action that reallocates funds from one executive or chief office classification to another. - Q. "Tentative Budget" means the annual budget approved by the Board of Trustees before the public comment period and consultation by the Local Advisory Council.
+The Operating Budget does not include debt service, capital, or reserve monies. - N. "Public Engagement Report" means a document comprising all public comments received during the public comment period for the Authority's annual budget. - O. "Technical Budget Adjustment" means the process of allocating contingency or unallocated expenses to an approved capital project or line item in the operating budget, or an action that reallocates funds from one Executive or Chief office classification to another. - P. "Tentative Budget" means the annual budget approved by the Board of Trustees before the public comment period and consultation by the Local Advisory Council.
 The Tentative Budget is replaced by the Final Budget after that is adopted by the Board of Trustees. - III.
-Policy: The development, review and approval of the Authority's Annual Budget will proceed as follows: - A. Budget Development - 1.
-As provided for in the Authority's Bylaws, the Authority will prepare an Annual
+Policy: The development, review and approval of the Authority's Annual Budget will proceed as follows:

+A. Budget Development